chuckapotamus/HackberryPiCM5-sleep/README.md

 The rest below is from the original project for posterity.
 I'm including a changes_dateXXX.txt file to show what I've changed explicitly alongside a *.original file to show the original script.
 Please let me know if there's something I missed or didn't understand from the original script!

+### Installation
+Clone this repo then run the make_uconsole-sleep_package.sh script.
+If it completed successfully it should spit out a uconsole-sleep.deb file in the same directory.
+You can install this with:
+  sudo dpkg -i uconsole-sleep.deb

+If you run into issues or just want to remove this package run: sudo dpkg -r uconsole-sleep

 ######

 # uConsole-sleep